techyian/MMALSharp/README.md

 properties you require (default values are set automatically on your behalf).
 Next, you should create an instance of the `MMALCamera` class - this class is the main object to work with in the library which grants access to the variety of `TakePicture` methods available.

 MMALSharp is asynchronous in nature, preventing any blocking of the main thread in your application.
+From testing, I found it is important that we provide a context for the asynchronous code to run in, this is because when we await processing to complete, we need to return to the same thread we began processing on.

 Below is a basic example of its usage.

 ```